Tarneeb

-Tarneeb (طرنيب), also spelled tarnibe and tarnib, and called hakam (حكم ḥakam) in the Persian Gulf region, is a plain trick-taking card game played in various Middle Eastern countries, most notably in the countries of the Levant, and Tanzania.
+Tarneeb (طرنيب), also spelled tarnibe and tarnib, and called hakam (حكم ḥakam) in the Arabian Peninsula, is a plain trick-taking card game played in various Middle Eastern countries, most notably in the countries of the Levant, and Tanzania.
 The game may be considered a variation of Whist, or a version of Spades.

 History

 Historically the game can be traced back to the Levant, however the game seems to have truly flourished only from the early 18th century.

 Overview

 The aim is to win a set of continuous hands.
 There are four players in partnerships of two teams.
 A standard 52 card deck is used, each suit ranking in the usual way from Ace (high) down to two (low).
 The game is played anti-clockwise.
 Teams stay together for all the games of a set.
 In a tournament, at the end of a set, the losing team is replaced for the next set.

 Partners sit opposite each other, often at a table in such a way that no player can see the cards of other players (see seating charting image).
 Either player of a team may collect the winning tricks.

 The first dealer is chosen at random; thereafter the deal passes to the right.
 The cards are shuffled then cut by the player to the dealer's left, and are all dealt out beginning with first hand, the player to the dealer's right.
 Cards are dealt either singly or in packets of 13, so that everyone has 13 cards.